Victor7095/rpa-python/README.md

 ## Usage

-1. Open the `process_input.py` file in a text editor or IDE.
+1. Open the `.env` file in a text editor or IDE.
-2. Set the `default_inputs` values to the phrase and news category or sections you want to search for.
+2. Set the values to the phrase and news category or sections you want to search for.
 3. Save the file.
 4. Open a terminal or command prompt and navigate to the directory where you cloned or extracted the repository.
 5. Run the following command to start the bot: